Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Personality / Character

-Compared to females, males tend to be much clingier and insecure.
+Compared to females, males can sometimes be somewhat clingier and insecure, but big differences in clinginess between males and females are not consistently supported.
 They’ll hate to be away from their owners, and while they’re with you, they’ll want near-constant reassurances that you still love them.
 This can be incredibly endearing, but it also gets old after a while.

-Keeping them focused will be difficult, though, and many people make the mistake of trying to bribe them with treats in order to keep their eyes on the prize.
+Keeping them focused will require consistency, though, and many people make the mistake of trying to bribe them with treats to keep their eyes on the prize.
 That’s a mistake because it doesn’t take much to fatten these pups up, and obesity is terrible for them.

-A better strategy is to use that affection that they crave to entice them to behave.
+A better strategy is to use that affection that they crave to entice them to behave and focus on positive reinforcement.
 Don’t punish them or use other punitive measures, but instead, use attention as positive reinforcement.
 Every time they behave, lavish them with praise and pets, and they’ll be happy to cooperate soon enough.

 Image by: Piqsels